ansuman13/gpt-voice-chat/README.md

 Hey GPT!

-ChatGPT Models used:
+Models used:
-- Whisper: for speech recognization, used in `recorder.py`
+- ChatGPT Whisper: for speech recognization, used in `recorder.py`

+ChatGPT API Used:

+- Speech :  `https://api.openai.com/v1/audio/speech` for text to voice, uses tts-1 model
+- Completion : `https://api.openai.com/v1/chat/completions` for completions, uses gpt-3.5-turbo model

 I'm currently working on an ongoing project to develop my own voice-activated device, similar to Google Home or Alexa.